tbrowder/Mi6-Helper/README.md

     $ mi6-helper lint <dir>    # Checks a module directory for errors
                                # and best practice recommendations

+Alternatively, one can use either of two programs as short names for the lint mode:

+    $ distro-lint <dir>
+    $ dlint <dir>

 **Easily** create the template for a new Raku module repository for management by `App::Mi6` with modifications including:

   * Publishing in the **Zef** Raku module ecosystem